johngage/critical-infrastructure/content/post/very-initial-outline-of-course-elements/index.md

     - Question: *What organizations and institutions play central roles?
 Who runs them?
 What are their controlling goals, cultures, world-views, legal and financial environments?  *

 #### Course audiences
-  - The course is a guide to analysis and action for **practitioners**, who need practical tools to:
+  - The course can be a guide to analysis and action for **practitioners**, who need practical tools to:

      - decide what is true
     -  build projections of likely outcomes, based on causal analysis, ie, data, science and engineering